 When the interviewer asks you about your next career move, this is a great opportunity to demonstrate your suitability for the position.
 Furthermore, you can use this moment to demonstrate that your goals are in line with the position that you’re applying for.
 This opportunity allows you to share your plan and show that you’re able to add value to your potential future employer.

 Your career goals are discussed during job interviews because interviewers want to find out a few things about you.
 Firstly, the interviewer wants to know if you plan on staying with the organization or if you’re likely to leave if you get another opportunity.
 Furthermore, your answer shows if you have thought out a career plan and how you plan on developing yourself.
-The answers you give the interviewer gives them an understanding of your professional goals and career expectations.
+The answers you give the interviewer give them an understanding of your professional goals and career expectations.
 It also gives them insight into if your goals match what they can offer you.

 Interview questions about your career goals help the interviewer make better hiring decisions too.
 You can imagine that it’s best for the company to hire candidates whose long-term goals match the objectives of the company.